awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-best-practices.md

 **[Run Command](execute-remote-commands.md)**
 + [Manage Instances at Scale without SSH Access Using EC2 Run Command](http://aws.amazon.com/blogs/aws/manage-instances-at-scale-without-ssh-access-using-ec2-run-command/)\.
 + Audit all API calls made by on or on behalf of Run Command using AWS CloudTrail\.
++ When you run a command in Run Command, do not include any sensitive information formatted as plaintext, such as passwords, configuration data, or other secrets\.
+All Systems Manager API activity in your account is logged in an Amazon S3 bucket, in AWS CloudTrail logs\.
+This means that any user with access to that S3 bucket can view the plaintext values of those secrets\.
+For this reason, we strongly recommend creating and using `SecureString` parameters to encrypt the sensitive data you use in your Systems Manager operations\.

+  For more information, see [SecureString parameters](sysman-paramstore-securestring.md)\.
+**Note**
+By default, the log files delivered by CloudTrail to your bucket are encrypted by Amazon [server\-side encryption with Amazon S3\-managed encryption keys \(SSE\-S3\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)\.
+To provide a security layer that is directly manageable, you can instead use [server\-side encryption with AWS KMS–managed keys \(SSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) for your CloudTrail log files\.
+For more information, see [Encrypting CloudTrail Log Files with AWS KMS–Managed Keys \(SSE\-KMS\)](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/encrypting-cloudtrail-log-files-with-aws-kms.html) in the *AWS CloudTrail User Guide*\.
 + [Use the targets and rate control features in Run Command to perform a staged command execution](send-commands-multiple.md)\.
 + [Use fine\-grained access permissions for Run Command \(and all Systems Manager capabilities\) by using AWS Identity and Access Management \(IAM\) policies](security_iam_id-based-policy-examples.md#customer-managed-policies)\.